EXCLUSIVE-Angola's oilfield debts to energy majors hit $1 billion - sources

 A host national oil company can opt to pay these cash calls in cash or barrels of oil.

-Among the energy majors which operate oilfields in Angola with Sonangol as a partner, Eni, BP, ExxonMobil and TotalEnergies declined to comment while Chevron did not immediately respond.
+Among the energy majors which operate oilfields in Angola with Sonangol as a partner, Eni, BP, ExxonMobil XOM.Nand TotalEnergies declined to comment while Chevron CVX.N did not immediately respond.

 Nonpayment has come up occasionally since 2014 but dramatically worsened in 2019 and spiked as the COVID-19 pandemic raged last year, the sources said.